Read Our Latest Blog Post

 Day 7 - Geiranger to Oslo

-From the top of the Eagles Road we will have an amazing view of the fjord before crossing Grotli Mountains to Lom.
+From the top of the Eagles Road you'll have an amazing view of the fjord before crossing Grotli Mountains to Lom, famous for its 14th Century stave church.
 Continue alongside Lake Våga and into the Gudbrandsdal Valley to Lillehammer for lunch.
-Alongside Lake Mjøsa, Norway's largest lake, to Oslo.
+Journey afterwards alongside Lake Mjøsa, Norway's largest lake, to Oslo.
+346 miles.

 1 night OSLO - Radisson BLU Plaza Hotel Oslo (B,L,D)

-Breakfast at your hotel before transfer to Oslo Airport to connect with individual flight departures to the UK or onwards to Stockholm.
+Breakfast at your hotel before transfer to Oslo Airport to connect with individual flight departures to the UK.

 Guaranteed Departure Dates: See Price Panels